Please Burn Down My House!

 Spring is usually the time of year that many clear the clutter around their homes.
 We are almost at the beginning of Fall and time to hunker down.
 Yet, we are starting a conversation about clearing space.

 Any time of the year is good to release clutter from our lives especially the type that is in focus here.
 Unless you are a hoarder, physical congestion in our space is problematic for moving around.
-While we will look at the value of cleaning house regularly, it is the emotional congestion on my mind today.
+So, what better time than now to get cleaning in your house.
+Many people find that getting a house cleaning melbourne service is the number one way to avoid clutter, but others prefer to do the cleaning themselves.
+Today we will look at the value of cleaning house regularly, it is the emotional congestion on my mind today.

 “Don’t own so much clutter that you will be relieved to see your house catch fire.”
 Wendell Berry